Ray Buchanan

 Raymond Louis Buchanan (born September 29, 1971), nicknamed "Big Play Ray," is an American former professional football player who was a cornerback in the National Football League (NFL).
 He was selected in the third round of the 1993 NFL draft by the Indianapolis Colts with the 65th overall pick.
 Buchanan later played for seven seasons with the Atlanta Falcons, appearing in Super Bowl XXXIII, and one season with the Oakland Raiders.
-He played college football at Louisville.
+He played college football for the Louisville Cardinals.

 Early life

 Ray Buchanan attended Proviso East High School in Maywood, Illinois, where he was a four-year letterman in football as a wide receiver, running back and safety.
 As a senior, Buchanan won Illinois state championships in two track and field events, the long jump and the triple jump.

 College career

-As a freshman, Buchanan arrived at Louisville expecting to continue to play running back and wide receiver, but reluctantly switched to defensive back.
+As a freshman, Buchanan arrived at the University of Louisville expecting to continue to play running back and wide receiver, but reluctantly switched to defensive back.
 He played all four seasons under head coach Howard Schnellenberger.
 During his sophomore season, Buchanan helped Louisville finish the 1990 season with a 10–1–1 record where they went on to defeat Alabama 34–7 in the 1991 Fiesta Bowl.
 Buchanan was voted the Fiesta Bowl Defensive MVP.
 His best statistical season in college was as a junior in 1991, collecting a career-high 108 combined tackles (66 solo) and eight interceptions to earn an All-American honorable mention.
 During his senior season, he was named Second-Team All-American in 1992, amassing 95 combined tackles (55 solo), four interceptions, and 10 pass breakups.